How To Change Careers: 6 Tips To Ease the Transition

 You wouldn’t be alone: The average person changes jobs 12 times over the course of his or her career—and for a variety of reasons.
 It could be a higher salary that’s inspiring the move or the desire for a better work-life balance.
 Whatever your motivation, you deserve to be in a role that leaves you feeling fulfilled.

-If you’re contemplating your next career move, here are seven tips to help you make the change.
+If you’re contemplating your next career move, here are six tips to help you make the change.

 1. List the pros and cons of your current job.